 Focusing on the expenditure side review an up to date income and expenditure account.

-Every business accumulates fat.
+Over time every business accumulates fat.
 This is the time to brutally trim it.

-Think expenses like:
+Eliminate expenses like:

 - Subscriptions you don't need.